It's a New Day in Public Health.

 When you are pregnant, everything that goes into your body has the potential to have an effect on your unborn baby.

-Some things you take into your body can have bad effects on your pregnancy.
-Smoking, drinking alcohol, abusing prescription drugs or using illegal drugs can all pass through the placenta and have a negative effect on you and your baby.
+Some things you take into your body can have harmful effects on your pregnancy.
+Smoking, drinking alcohol, abusing prescription drugs or using illicit drugs can all pass through the placenta and have a negative effect on you and your baby.

-For more information on the effects of illegal drugs and help quitting, visit:
+For more information on the effects of illicit drugs and help quitting, visit:

 For information on the ways to be healthy before becoming pregnant, visit the Preconception Health page.